otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ## Before We Start

-Open your repository in **Visual Studio Code**.
-Switch to the **Week 06** branch using the following command:
+Open your repository in Visual Studio Code.
+Switch to the Week 06 branch using the following command:

 ```bash
 git switch week-06-security-authentication-rbac-api-testing
 ```

-Setup up your development environment, i.e., **Docker**, **environment variables**, etc.
+Setup up your development environment, i.e., Docker, environment variables, etc.

-> **Note:** There are a lot of code examples.
+> Note: There are a lot of code examples.
 These code examples do not include code from the previous exercises.
 Typing the code examples rather than copying and pasting is strongly recommended.
 It will help you remember the code better.
 Also, read the comments in the code examples.
 It will help you understand where to type the code.

 ---

 ## Security

-**Security** is the practice of protecting systems, networks and data from unauthorised access, use, disclosure, disruption, modification or destruction.
+Security is the practice of protecting systems, networks and data from unauthorised access, use, disclosure, disruption, modification or destruction.
 It involves implementing measures to prevent, detect and respond to security threats and vulnerabilities.

 ---

 ### Common vulnerabilities

-**Common vulnerabilities in API design** include:
+Common vulnerabilities in API design include:

-- **Broken object level authorisation**: This occurs when an API does not properly enforce access controls on object-level operations, allowing attackers to access or manipulate objects they should not have access to.
+- Broken object level authorisation: This occurs when an API does not properly enforce access controls on object-level operations, allowing attackers to access or manipulate objects they should not have access to.
-- **Broken user authentication**: This occurs when an API does not properly authenticate users, allowing attackers to impersonate other users or gain unauthorized access to resources.
+- Broken user authentication: This occurs when an API does not properly authenticate users, allowing attackers to impersonate other users or gain unauthorized access to resources.
-- **Excessive data exposure**: This occurs when an API exposes more data than necessary, allowing attackers to access sensitive information.
+- Excessive data exposure: This occurs when an API exposes more data than necessary, allowing attackers to access sensitive information.
-- **Lack of rate limiting**: This occurs when an API does not limit the number of requests a user can make, allowing attackers to perform denial-of-service attacks or brute-force attacks.
+- Lack of rate limiting: This occurs when an API does not limit the number of requests a user can make, allowing attackers to perform denial-of-service attacks or brute-force attacks.
-- **Mass assignment**: This occurs when an API allows users to update object properties that they should not have access to, allowing attackers to manipulate objects in unintended ways.
+- Mass assignment: This occurs when an API allows users to update object properties that they should not have access to, allowing attackers to manipulate objects in unintended ways.
-- **Security misconfiguration**: This occurs when an API is not properly configured, allowing attackers to exploit vulnerabilities in the system.
+- Security misconfiguration: This occurs when an API is not properly configured, allowing attackers to exploit vulnerabilities in the system.
-- **Injection**: This occurs when an API does not properly validate user input, allowing attackers to inject malicious code into the system.
+- Injection: This occurs when an API does not properly validate user input, allowing attackers to inject malicious code into the system.
-- **Improper assets management**: This occurs when an API does not properly manage its assets, such as endpoints or resources, allowing attackers to access or manipulate them in unintended ways.
+- Improper assets management: This occurs when an API does not properly manage its assets, such as endpoints or resources, allowing attackers to access or manipulate them in unintended ways.
-- **Insufficient logging and monitoring**: This occurs when an API does not properly log or monitor activity, making it difficult to detect or respond to attacks.
+- Insufficient logging and monitoring: This occurs when an API does not properly log or monitor activity, making it difficult to detect or respond to attacks.
-- **Using components with known vulnerabilities**: This occurs when an API uses third-party components or libraries that have known vulnerabilities, allowing attackers to exploit those vulnerabilities.
+- Using components with known vulnerabilities: This occurs when an API uses third-party components or libraries that have known vulnerabilities, allowing attackers to exploit those vulnerabilities.

 ---

 ## Authentication

-**Authentication** is the process of verifying the identity of a user or system.
+Authentication is the process of verifying the identity of a user or system.
 It ensures that the user is who they claim to be.
 Authentication is typically done by checking the user's credentials, such as a username and password.

 ---

 ### Token vs. Session

-**Token-based authentication** is a stateless authentication mechanism.
+Token-based authentication is a stateless authentication mechanism.
 When a user successfully logs in, the server generates a token and returns it to the client.
 The client stores the token commonly in memory or local storage and includes it in the `Authorization` header of each request.
 The server validates the token on every request without needing to remember anything about the session.

-**Session-based authentication** is a stateful mechanism.
+Session-based authentication is a stateful mechanism.
 When a user logs in, the server creates a session often stored in memory or a database and returns a session ID to the client, typically via a cookie.
 The client sends this session ID with each request, and the server uses it to look up the session and authenticate the user.

 ---

 ### JSON Web Tokens (JWT)

-**JSON Web Tokens (JWT)** are a compact, URL-safe format for transmitting claims between parties.
-A **JWT** consists of three parts: a header, a payload and a signature.
-The payload contains claims about the user, such as their ID and roles. **JWTs** are typically signed using a secret with **HMAC** or a private key with **RSA** or **ECDSA**, allowing the server to verify their integrity and authenticity.
+JSON Web Tokens (JWT) are a compact, URL-safe format for transmitting claims between parties.
+A JWT consists of three parts: a header, a payload and a signature.
+The payload contains claims about the user, such as their ID and roles.
+JWTs are typically signed using a secret with HMAC or a private key with RSA or ECDSA, allowing the server to verify their integrity and authenticity.

 ---